 |1/4 oz||£ 25||99.99%||22 x ?? mm|

 The reverse of the British Queen's Beast coins shows one of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen.
 The 1st Queen's Beasts gold coin was released in March 2016.
 It featured the fearsome crowned Lion of England holding a shield emblazoned with the official Arms of the United Kingdom.
-The second coin that came out in November 2016 displayed the Griffin of Edward III.
+The 2nd coin that came out in November 2016 displayed the Griffin of Edward III.
 The griffin is shown standing on its hind legs and with its wings raised.
 The beast's claws are gripping a shield that bears the insignia of the House of Windsor.
 The 3rd coin of the series was released in March 2017.
 It shows the Red Dragon of Wales clutching a shield in its claws.
 The 4th coin of the series was released in September 2017.
 It shows the Unicorn of Scotland leaping over a shield.
 The 5th coin that was issued in February 2018 shows the mighty Black Bull of Clarence on its hind legs rearing above a heraldic shield.
 The 6th coin that was released in September 2018 depicts a falcon that is holding a shield.
 A smaller falcon within an open fetterlock appears on the shield's badge.
 The 7th release of the coin series came out in February 2019 and features the mythical Yale of Beaufort.
 The yale is standing on its rear legs with its front legs raised above an emblazoned shield.
 Jody Clark's initials JC appear again on the reverse underneath each Queen's Beast.
 The name of each beast is engraved on the coins as well along with the coin's weight, gold purity and year of mintage.

 An earlier generation of heraldic beasts had inspired Woodford to create the Queen's Beasts.
 These were the King’s Beasts of Henry VIII that had been commissioned in 1536 in order to celebrate the King's marriage to Jane Seymour.
 These original sculptures were unfortunately destroyed sometime during the late 17th century.
 However, recreations of them can still be seen at the Hampton Court Palace where they line the moat bridge.